twota/attributions/README.md

 # attributions

-We gratefully acknowledge the talented creators of the free icons/images used in our app.
+We gratefully acknowledge the talented creators of the free images/icons used in our app.
 These images/icons are sourced from Unsplash, Flaticon and Freepik under licenses that require attribution.

-Below is the full list of icons and their respective creators:

 --------------------------------------------------------------------------------------

+Below is the full list of images and their respective creators:

-Photos in Demo:
+Photos in "twota" Demo:

 Photo by Sarah Noltner on Unsplash